-From 2018, the Loan Council unanimously agreed to remove Loan Council reporting requirements from the Uniform Presentation Framework (the "UPF") in an effort to reduce the administrative burden on jurisdictions.
+From 2018, the Loan Council unanimously agreed to remove Loan Council reporting requirements from UPF in an effort to reduce the administrative burden on jurisdictions.
 States and the Commonwealth will no longer report on LCA as part of their Budgets or other financial statements.

-The Loan Council also agreed that the administration of the UPF will be transferred from the Loan Council to the Council of Federal Financial Relations.
+The Loan Council also agreed that the administration of the UPF will be transferred from the Loan Council to the Council on Federal Financial Relations (the "CFFR").
 In recognition of the reduced responsibilities resulting from these decisions, the Commonwealth does not intend to call another meeting of the Loan Council, unless future circumstances require it to reconvene.